DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/behaviour-management.md

 heading: "How to move up the career ladder in teaching"
 subcategory: Pay and benefits
 description: |-
-  Teacher training advisers talk about teacher development and how you can progress a career in teaching.
+  Teacher training adviser Jane Wilkinson answers questions about behaviour management
 date: "2024-01-09"
 backlink: "../../"
 navigation: 5.15